plumvillage/newsletter/src/en/articles/br-phap-luu--thays-vision-for-wake-up-schools.md

 If the first person doesn't know how to take care of themselves, then they cannot help other people to take care of themselves.
 That's why in Wake Up Schools we always say that the practice starts with ourselves - the teachers.
 You have to transform yourself first.

-{% image "article/br-phap-luu/Dharma School in UK 2016 - the sisters taught children PV songs-edited.jpg", "expandToLeftBorder", "Dharma School in the UK, 2016" %}
+{% image "article/br-phap-luu/Dharma School in UK 2016 - the sisters taught children PV songs-edited.jpg", "expandToRightBorder", "Dharma School in the UK, 2016" %}

 ## The Three Pillars of Wake Up Schools